NoLtour/Uni-notes/Mechanics structures and materials/Materials/0 Flashcards/Atomic composition.md

 What is true stress and strain
 #card
-This is where stress and strain are calculated based on the instantaneous area,
+This is where stress and strain are calculated based on the instantaneous area.

+What is poissons ratio
+#card
+This is the ratio of the lateral and axial s